Whatsapp Icon

 • Swimming: Provides a good cardiovascular workout while being easy on the joints and the pelvic floor, particularly beneficial for bladder cancer patients.

-Additionally, engaging in hobbies and interests that keep the mind active are also recommended, such as reading, puzzle-solving, and crafting.
+Additionally, engaging in hobbies and interests that keep the mind active is also recommended, such as reading, puzzle-solving, and crafting.
 Just remember to consult with your healthcare team before starting any new exercise regimen to ensure it's safe based on your specific health circumstances.

 Staying active promotes overall well-being for bladder cancer patients, enhancing both physical and mental health throughout their journey.